Breakdown (1952 film)

-Breakdown is a 1952 American crime film noir directed by Edmond Angelo starring Ann Richards, William Bishop and Anne Gwynne.
-It was the last film of Richards before she retired.
+Breakdown (also known as Decision) is a 1952 American crime film noir directed by Edmond Angelo and starring Ann Richards, William Bishop and Anne Gwynne.

-The film was also known as Decision.

 Plot

-Framed for murder, heavyweight boxer Terry Williams (Bishop) is sent to prison, but is released after a few years on good behavior.
-He becomes a championship contender and then, on the eve of the big fight, finds the man who can prove that he was framed for the crime for which he served time.
+Framed for murder, heavyweight boxer Terry Williams is sent to prison, but he is released after several years on good behavior.
+He becomes a championship contender and on the eve of the big fight, finds the man who can prove that he was framed for the crime for which he served time.